carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/blackboard.md

 - It contains a list of Variables and you can Read/Write to these Variables for any purpose.

 ## Creating Variables
-To create a new Variable, you need to create a new class inherited from `Variable<TValue>`.
+To create a new variable, you need to create a new class inherited from `Variable<TValue>`.
 For example:
 ```cs
 public class FloatVariable : Variable<float>
 {